JamesSkemp/words/content/post/a-local2c-apache-web-server2c-on-a-windows-xp-computer.md

 +++
-title = "A local, Apache Web server, on a Windows XP computer" summary = "A listing of tutorials on how to add various functionality to a local, Apache, server." draft = false comments = true date = "2006-02-27T03:23:00-06:00"
+title = "A local, Apache Web server, on a Windows XP computer" description = "A listing of tutorials on how to add various functionality to a local, Apache, server." draft = false comments = true date = "2006-02-27T03:23:00-06:00"